assafelovic/gpt-researcher/multi_agents/README.md

 More specifically (as seen in the architecture diagram) the process is as follows:
 - Browser (gpt-researcher) - Browses the internet for initial research based on the given research task.
 - Editor - Plans the report outline and structure based on the initial research.
-- Below runs in parallel for each section of the planned research outline:
+- For each outline topic (in parallel):
-  - Researcher (gpt-researcher) - Runs an in depth research on the subtopic and writes a draft.
+  - Researcher (gpt-researcher) - Runs an in depth research on the subtopics and writes a draft.
-  - Reviewer - Validates the correctness of the draft given a set of criteria.
+  - Reviewer - Validates the correctness of the draft given a set of criteria and provides feedback.
-  - Revisor - Revises the draft until it is satisfactory.
+  - Revisor - Revises the draft until it is satisfactory based on the reviewer feedback.
 - Writer - Compiles and writes the final report including an introduction, conclusion and references section from the given research findings.
 - Publisher - Publishes the final report to multi formats such as PDF, Docx, Markdown, etc.